Cpt-Dingus/blog-page/docs/Space weather tracking.md

 ## Geomagnetic storm

-If the IMF is deflected far enough south (~ >10 nT), a **geomagnetic storm** gets created on the Earth surface.
+If the IMF is deflected far enough south (~ >10 nT), a **geomagnetic storm** can develop on the Earth surface.
 It is measured in a Kp level which ranges from 1 to 9.
 The G (of the GSR) scale complements it by doing G1 for Kp=5, G2 for Kp=6, G3 for Kp=7, G4 for Kp=8, G5 for Kp=9.

 Kp values also feature intermediate levels with - and + -> i.e. Kp0, Kp0+, Kp1-, Kp1, Kp1+ etc.